 Journal writing is an important part of the ELA curriculum.
 Use the tips in this article to help you implement an effective journal writing routine in your classroom.

 Rebecca Gettelman is a middle and high school teacher from the Midwest.
 She has been teaching for over ten years.
 In this blog post, she shares her passion for using journal writing as an important tool in her English Language Arts classroom.

-Here are a couple examples of the questions I use in my class:
+Here are a couple of examples of the questions I use in my class:

-Something Insightful: Who is the most honorable person you know?
+- Something Insightful: Who is the most honourable person you know?
 Explain.

-3. Journal regularly.
-The more often you journal, the more second-nature it will become.
-Students will begin to see it as a normal part of class and will also have plenty of opportunities to share when and if they need to.
+The more often you journal, the more second nature it will become.
+Students will begin to see it as a normal part of the class and will also have plenty of opportunities to share when and if they need to.
 I have found that for me two to three times per week on average seems to work well.

 Here are a couple of suggestions to make grading go as smoothly and painlessly as possible.

-Looking for ready to go journal questions?
 Rebecca has created a teaching resource of 125 Thought-Provoking Journal Questions/Journal Prompts.
-She can be reached for further advice on journaling through her blog or Teachers Pay Teachers store.
+She can be reached for further advice on journaling through her blog or her Teachers Pay Teachers store.